sheng-n/CLGNN/README.md

 # CLGNN
 ## 1. Overview
-The code for paper xx".
+The code for paper "Arachidonic acid induces pyroptosis via a non-autophagic function of mitophagy and enhances immunotherapy in a PDAC model".
 The repository is organized as follows:

 + `data/` contains the dataset in the paper;
   * `CTD_chemicals_diseases.xlsx` contain known chemical-disease associations collected and processed from the CTD database;